Pali Canon: Comparison with other Buddhist canons

 The other two main Buddhist canons in use in the present day are the Chinese Buddhist Canon and the Tibetan Kangyur.

 The standard modern edition of the Chinese Buddhist Canon is the Taishō Revised Tripiṭaka, with a hundred major divisions, totaling over 80,000 pages.
 This includes Vinayas for the Dharmaguptaka, Sarvāstivāda, Mahīśāsaka, and Mahāsaṃghika schools.
-It also includes the four major Āgamas, which are analogous to the Nikayas of the Pali Canon.
-Namely, they are the Saṃyukta Āgama, Madhyama Āgama, Dīrgha Āgama, and Ekottara Āgama.
-Also included are the Dhammapada, the Udāna, the Itivuttaka, and Milindapanha.
+It also includes the four major Āgamas, which are analogous to the Nikāyas of the Pali Canon.
+Namely, they are the Saṃyukta Āgama, Madhyama Āgama, Dīrgha Āgama, and Ekottarika Āgama.
+Also included are the Dhammapada, the Udāna, the Itivuttaka, and Milindapañha.
 There are also additional texts, including early histories, that are preserved from the early Buddhist schools but not found in Pali.
 The canon contains voluminous works of Abhidharma, especially from the Sarvāstivāda school.
 The Indian works preserved in the Chinese Canon were translated mostly from Buddhist Hybrid Sanskrit, Classical Sanskrit, or from regional Prakrits.
 The Chinese generally referred to these simply as "Sanskrit" (Ch. 梵語, Fànyǔ).
 The first woodblock printing of the entire Chinese Buddhist Canon was done during the Song dynasty by imperial order in China in AD 971; the earliest dated printed Buddhist sutra was the Diamond Sutra printed in AD 868 (printed by an upāsaka for free distribution); although printing of individual Buddhist sutras and related materials may have started as early as the 7th century AD.

 The Tibetan Kangyur comprises about a hundred volumes and includes versions of the Vinaya Pitaka, the Dhammapada (under the title Udanavarga) and parts of some other books.
 Due to the later compilation, it contains comparatively fewer early Buddhist texts than the Pali and Chinese canons.

 The Chinese and Tibetan canons are not translations of the Pali and differ from it to varying extents, but contain some recognizably similar early works.
 However, the Abhidharma books are fundamentally different works from the Pali Abhidhamma Pitaka.
-The Chinese and Tibetan canons also consist of Mahāyāna sūtras and Vajrayāna tantras, which have few parallels in the Pali Canon.
+The Chinese and Tibetan canons also contain Mahāyāna sūtras and Vajrayāna tantras, which have few parallels in the Pali Canon.
 (Note: Most notably, a version of the Atanatiya Sutta (from the Digha Nikaya) is included in the tantra (Mikkyo, rgyud) divisions of the Taisho and of the Cone, Derge, Lhasa, Lithang, Narthang and Peking (Qianlong) editions of the Kangyur.)